Rauhauser/WD-HANDS-ON-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Focuses on the uses of many pages and complex css designs that features different styles in different pages.

 Guiding Question:
 - What is the project